itemprop="text">

 bit over the past four years.
 I have come to the conclusion that most explanations about

-push_back vs. emplace_back miss the
+vs. emplace_back

 full picture.